andreaUNAM/cringecentral/wormie.md

 The Mandalorian's fondness was matched by the warmth in Vanth's eyes when he turned to look at him.
 "I'm still not used to being it, sweetheart."

 Luke all of a sudden felt very alone in the great expanse of the Galaxy.
 He decided to change the subject to even more painful waters.
 "I've come to apologize, Mandalorian."
+The Mandalorian's only reply was a hum in the back of his throat, so Luke continued, "Your child shouldn't have to choose between his father and his path as a Jedi.
+I made a mistake." _This is Luke Skywalker, Grogu's_ first _Jedi teacher._ "I understand that the position to teach the child is no longer open—"

+"It's not."

+"—and I understand, but I still needed to apologize."

+The Mandalorian just stared at him for what seemed like ages.
+Vanth had moved away with Peli to give them some space, so it was just a one on one staring contest.
+Did Mandalorian armor shield the user from being probed by the Force?
+No, that was stupid.
+Luke was just making excuses for the fact that he wasn't really trying to sense the Mandalorian's emotions, afraid of what he might find.

+Finally: "Okay."
+And the Mandalorian turned around a walked towards a waiting speeder.

+As Luke stood there, dumbfounded, he felt Vanth's laugh stir the hairs on his neck as he walked up from behind him.
+"That means he accepts your apology, and it's getting quite late, so won't you join us for dinner?"
+He placed a hand on the small of Luke's back (it was a testament to his training that he didn't jump at the sudden touch) and led him towards the speeder.

+"It didn't mean all of that," the Mandalorian grumbled as he tucked Grogu in a makeshift bed on the front row of the speeder's seats.

+"Now don't be so rude, darling," his husband chided.
+"The kid came here from who knows what side of the Galaxy to talk to you and you are going to leave him alone in an unknown planet?"

+Luke cleared his throat, "Uh, actually, I grew up in Tatooine."

+"Huh.
+Well, I'll be damned," Vanth exclaimed with raised eyebrows.
+"I didn't know we had some fancy Jedi palace hiding somewhere in our dirtball."
+He patted Luke on the shoulder and hopped onto the copilot seat.
+Luke decided he wasn't going to correct him, and he silently climbed onto the back seat.

+## Chapter 4